epbernhard/voice_recorder/README.md

 # A simple voice recorder.

-## Example on a mini voice sample of 3 seconds, which is saved as "yes.wav" (i.e. assuming you are recording a yes).
+## Script example for a voice sample of 3 seconds, which is saved as "sample.wav".

+from voice_recorder import v_rec
+from scipy.io.wavfile import write

-NAME = 'yes'\
+NAME = 'sample'\
 TIME_S = 3\
 F_S = 44100